atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-lake-maintenance.md

 ## Performance

-At the Data Lake stage you should focus your optimization at the dashboard or query level.
+At the Data Lake stage, you should focus your optimization at the dashboard or query level.

 ### Optimize individual queries

 There are simple concepts to keep in mind when optimizing queries.
-Only join what you have to, Select only the columns you will need to analyze and so on.
+Only join what you have to, Select only the columns you will need to analyze, and so on.
 To dig in deep check out our [Book on Optimizing SQL](https://dataschool.com/sql-optimization/).

 ### Caching

 Many BI products allow you to cache data for improved query speeds and less strain on the database itself.
-While this reduces the real time nature of your analytical query, you can query the data as much as you would like.
+While this reduces the real-time nature of your analytical query, you can query the data as much as you would like.

 ![Caching data in Chartio](/assets/images/CachingData.png "Cache Data")

 ### Create limits

 Some platforms struggle with concurrency, where lots of people are querying the same source at once.
 Improve query speed in these scenarios by limiting how many queries people can perform on the database.
-While this can be a blow to people’s curiosity or analysis it quickly solves this performance problem.
+While this can be a blow to people’s curiosity or analysis, it quickly solves this performance problem.

 ![Solve Concurrency with limits](/assets/images/QueryLimits.png "Limit Query People")